Hi I'm Don

 Why do Mormons go on missions?

 Jesus commanded his disciples to carry the Gospel to all nations.
 That commandment still applies today.
 And when someone experiences the blessings of the Gospel, they are not just content to keep those blessings to themselves, but to reach out and help others experience that same joy and happiness as well.
-I have been blessed by men and women who were willing to go out and share the Gospel with others, and someday I will serve as a full-time missionary with my wife, and I am encouraging my children to serve as missionaries when they are old enough.
+I have been blessed by men and women who were willing to go out and share the Gospel with others, and someday I will serve as a full-time missionary with my wife.
+One of my children has already served two missions for the church and one is currently proclaiming the Gospel as a full-time missionary, while the rest of my children are preparing to serve as missionaries when they are old enough.

 How I live my faith